 Local knowledge and ecosystem reports have highlighted the insulating impact snowpack has in protecting eggs against extreme cold conditions in interior Alaska and Canada (Raymond-Yakoubian 2009, Jallen et al. 2022).
 We hypothesized that low snowpack could have reduced insulating capacities leading to greater temperature variability, higher egg mortality and lower stock productivity (Jallen et al. 2022).
 We compiled snowpack data for brood years 2002 – 2021 from January to March in Circle, Alaska and used mean winter snowpack as a covariate (Figure 1).
 Further, increased river flow can negatively impact juvenile survival in freshwater as it makes foraging more difficult (Neuswanger et al. 2015).
 A majority of Chum smolt leave the lower Yukon River Delta by the end of June and occasionally into July, depending on ice break up phenology (Miller & Weiss 2023).
 Given this outmigration timing, Yukon River flow rates in May and June are the most likely to impact feeding and address this hypothesis.
 We acquired monthly flow data for May and June (cubic feet per second) from a gauge hosted by the United States Geologic Survey (USGS) at Pilot Station, AK, along the Lower Yukon River (Table 1, Table S1).
 However, river flow data is highly colinear with the snowpack data and was not included in the final analysis.

 Empirical studies in the Bering Sea and bioenergetics modeling in Japan have suggested a positive relationship between water temperature during the first summer and Chum salmon population productivity (Iino et al. 2022, Farley et al. 2024).
-The hypothesized a positive relationship based on the idea that survival may arise if warmer temperatures enhance juvenile salmon growth rates as they enter the marine environment which can reduce size-selective mortality and lead to greater survival (Beamish & Mahnken 2001, Farley et al. 2024).
-To address this, we included NBS temperature cumulative degree days (CDD) to represent the temperature conditions preceding the NBS survey and represent ecosystem conditions for juvenile Chum salmon during their first summer at sea.
+The hypothesized a positive relationship based on the idea that warmer temperatures enhance juvenile salmon growth rates as they enter the marine environment which can reduce size-selective mortality and lead to greater survival (Beamish & Mahnken 2001, Farley et al. 2024).
+To address this, we included NBS cumulative degree days (CDD) to represent the thermal conditions for juvenile Chum salmon during their first summer at sea.
 To calculate CDD we used the daily mean Northern Bering Sea (NBS) sea surface temperature, publicly available on the Alaska Fisheries Information Network (AKFIN).
 Temperatures provided by AKFIN are based on satellite data curated by NOAA's Coral Reef Watch Program (https://coralreefwatch.noaa.gov/).
 We summed daily temperature from June to August for each year to align with when juvenile salmonids would experience the temperature conditions (brood year +1) to yield the cumulative degree day (CDD) covariate.

 High quality prey sources are important for juvenile salmonid lipid accumulation which can lead to greater growth and survival (Myers et al. 2009, Kaga et al. 2013, Farley et al. 2024).
 Juvenile pollock represent a high-quality prey source for juvenile Chum salmon in the Bering Sea (Farley & Moss 2009, Moss et al. 2009, Kaga et al. 2013), thus we included the timeseries of estimated Eastern Bering Sea (EBS) walleye pollock recruitment estimated by the integrated stock assessment for this species (Ianelli et al. 2023).
 While juvenile Chum salmon consume multiple fish species, forage fish typically have patchy distributions making them difficult to survey and estimate reliable indices.
 Juvenile pollock are typically the most abundant species in the forage fish biomass (Hollowed et al. 2012), thus the timeseries of estimated pollock recruitment represents a robust prey index for juvenile Chum salmon.